 After a distinguished career as a psychologist and a decade of moonlighting as a freelance writer, feeling torn between two passions, she transitioned into her “second act” as a full-time travel writer.

 Irene has also had a long career as a mental health professional.
 She wrote her first solo book, Best Friends Forever: Surviving a Breakup with Your Best Friend (Overlook Press) and then collaborated with her husband to write Schizophrenia for Dummies (Wiley).

 Their son, Andrew, is fully launched, working as a software engineer for a leading technology firm.
-Subsequently, Irene and Jerry have more time to pursue their lifetime interest in travel.
+Subsequently, Irene and Jerry, like many other over-50s, have more time to pursue their lifetime interests in travel.